MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Setup360Telemetry.Downlevel

-This event sends data indicating that the device has invoked the downlevel phase of the upgrade.
-It's used to help keep Windows up-to-date and secure.
+This event sends data indicating that the device has started the downlevel phase of the upgrade, to help keep Windows up-to-date and secure.

 The following fields are available: